KonstantinKhan/etl-assistant/QWEN.md

 # QWEN.md

-This tool is designed to help with Extract, Transform, and Load processes.
+## Status
+- Type: System Specification
+- Scope: Global
+- Priority: P0

+## Purpose
-This file defines **system-level rules** for all LLM agents operating on this repository.
+Define mandatory system-level rules for all LLM agents operating in this repository.
-It is read before any task execution and overrides default agent behavior.

-## Rules and conventions

-- !!!NECESSARILY!!!
-First of all, always read the documentation, if there is one.
-- Before completing a task, first of all, be sure to read the documentation for the module you plan to work with.
-- First of all, check the modules and files according to the documentation, only if you do not find any data in it, you can scan the project.
+Ensure documentation-first behavior, architectural stability, and token-efficient reuse.

 ---

-## Purpose of This File

-The purpose of this file is to ensure that:
-- Documentation is treated as the primary source of truth
-- Agents do not rediscover or re-analyze repository structure unnecessarily
-- Architectural knowledge is stable, reusable, and token-efficient
+## Rule Priority Levels

+- P0 — Architectural & Documentation Contracts (must never be violated)
+- P1 — Agent Behavior Constraints
+- P2 — Efficiency & Token Optimization
+- P3 — Style & Conventions

+In case of conflict, higher priority rules override lower ones.

 ---

-## Documentation-First Rule
+## Core Contract: Documentation-First (P0)

-This project follows a **documentation-first approach**.

-- Documentation describes the intended architecture and contracts.
-- Code is an implementation of documented decisions.
+### Rule 1
+Before performing ANY task, an agent MUST:
+1. Read all relevant documentation
+2. Treat documentation as the primary source of truth
+3. Avoid inferring structure from the repository tree

+### Rule 2
-- If documentation and code appear to differ:
+If documentation and code differ:
 - Prefer documentation
-    - Flag discrepancies explicitly
+- Explicitly flag the discrepancy
-    - Do NOT silently infer missing structure from the codebase
+- MUST NOT silently infer missing structure from code

 ---

-## Authoritative Sources
+## Authoritative Sources (P0)

-Agents MUST rely on the following sources in order of priority:
+Agents MUST rely on the following sources in strict order:

-1. Module-level README.md files
+1. Module-level README.md
-2. Module documentation indexes (MODEL_INDEX.md, COMPONENT_INDEX.md)
+2. MODEL_INDEX.md / COMPONENT_INDEX.md
 3. Component-specific documentation
 4. ADRs and architecture documents
 5. Explicit user instructions

-If information is not present in these sources, the agent MUST ask for clarification.
+If required information is missing, the agent MUST request clarification.

 ---

-## Repository Scanning Policy
+## Repository Scanning Policy (P1)

 By default, agents MUST NOT:
 - Scan or walk the repository tree
-- Enumerate folders and files
+- Enumerate files or folders
-- Rediscover module structure
-- Infer architecture from physical layout
+- Reconstruct architecture from layout

-Repository scanning is allowed ONLY if:
+Scanning is allowed ONLY if one of the following is true:
 - The user explicitly requests it
-- Documentation for the relevant module does not exist
+- Relevant documentation does not exist
+- Documentation is internally contradictory or incomplete
 - The task explicitly requires code inspection

+If scanning is used:
+- The reason MUST be stated explicitly
+- Findings MUST be reconciled back into documentation

 ---

-## Documentation Structure Contract
+## Documentation Structure Contract (P0)

-All module documentation MUST follow this structure:

-### Level 1 — Module README
+### Level 1 — Module README (mandatory)
+Must include:
 - Module name
 - LLM Usage Contract
-- Root package / namespace (defined once)
 - Module purpose
+- Root package / namespace (defined exactly once)
 - High-level semantic component index
 - Usage rules and invariants
+- Explicit non-goals (if applicable)

 ### Level 2 — Index Documentation
 - MODEL_INDEX.md or COMPONENT_INDEX.md